CO2 FREE (Realization of a Carbon-neutral Society)

 * Please refer to the "Guideline for Quantifying Greenhouse Gas Emission Reduction Contribution" (Ministry of Economy, Trade and Industry, March 2018)

 In order to quantify the contributions of highly energy efficient products to the mitigation of global warming, products included in the calculation of CO2 emissions reduction through product-based contributions include power generated through waste heat, waste, renewable energy, and so forth.
 As a result, some of the products included differ from those included in the calculation of Scope 3, category (xi), which covers only energy-derived CO2 emissions.
+CO2 emission reductions for the past five years are shown in the graph below.
+Particularly notable products that have had a large cumulative effect are shown below.

 • Notes: 1.
 Kawasaki uses CO2 emissions factors provided in the list of calculation methods and emissions factors published by Japan’s Ministry of the Environment.